MarzellT/face-attractivness/README.md

 To leave the virtualenvironment simply type `deactivate` or leave your terminal session.

 # Usage👩‍💻
-🚶‍♂️
-The following step is **not required** if you don't use a virtual environment which is also **not required**.
-If you created a virtual environment (advanced installation section) activate it now.

 ## Windows
 ### What you need to do